 Students may petition the Dean of Students for the possibility of having the food service requirement waived.
 Only in exceptional circumstances will such petitions be granted.
-All petitions are due no later than 5 p.m. on the Friday of the third week of the semester.
+A checklist for exemption procedures and guidelines is available in the Student Life Office.
+All petitions are due at the end of the second full week of each semester.